-The goal for this plan is about mobility choice.
-For those where transit provides a useful mobility option, they can choose to use transit (if it exists), while others are free to choose to drive, carpool, walk, etc. Transit may not be the choice mode for all; however, the benefits of transit can be felt broadly across the population.
+The goal for this plan is to provide mobility choice.
+For those where transit provides a useful mobility option, they can choose to use it, while others are free to choose to drive, carpool, walk, etc. Transit may not be the choice mode for all; however, the benefits of transit can be felt broadly across the population.
 Each new transit rider represents one less person potentially in a car or in a parking space.

-"If viable alternatives to car-centered sprawl are not made more widely available for the 50 percent of area residents who would choose them, there can be little doubt that much of the region's remaining farmlands, prairies, forest and marshes will disappear into subdivisions and parking lots, and traffic will continue to worsen."
+"If viable alternatives to car-centered sprawl are not made more widely available for the 50 percent of area residents who would choose them, there can be little doubt that much of the region's remaining farmlands, prairies, forest and marshes will disappear into subdivisions and parking lots, and traffic will continue to worsen."1 development.2 Overall, enhanced mobility has the option to provide:

 Transit can provide a more efficient method to move more people, occupying less road space.
 Mobility and travel time play a large role in attracting and maintaining businesses and employees in an area.
-Reduced mobility impedes development while greater mobility is a catalyst for development.
-Overall, enhanced mobility has the option to provide:
+Reduced mobility impedes development while greater mobility is a catalyst for